Cash crisis threatens celebrated revamp of St Peter's Seminary

-A PROJECT granted millions in public money to transform a derelict seminary in Argyll into a public arts venue is under threat amid a financial crisis.
+A PROJECT granted millions in public money last year to revamp a derelict Scottish seminary is under threat amid a financial crisis.

-The £10 million restoration of St Peter's Seminary in Cardross by arts charity, NVA, was awarded more than £4.2m by Creative Scotland and the Heritage Lottery Fund in 2016, with a further £500,000 since earmarked for the project by HLF.
+The restoration of St Peter's Seminary in Cardross was awarded more than £4.2m by Creative Scotland and the Heritage Lottery Fund in 2016, with a further £500,000 since earmarked for the project

 Loading article content

+However, the Herald understands that seven members of staff have now been told their posts will be axed in the coming weeks due to cash problems.

-A spokeswoman for NVA said St Peter's "is an evolving project and we are currently in discussion with our funders".
+A spokeswoman for charity NVA, which is masterminding the conversion of St Peter's into an arts venue, it was "is an evolving project and we are currently in discussion with our funders".

 She added: "The Directors and the Board of NVA are in constructive discussions with funders and partners about the St Peter’s project and NVA’s future role.
 It would not be helpful for staff or any of the parties concerned to say anything more at this stage."